 Coffman Memorial Union is located at the heart of the University of Minnesota's East Bank campus.
 This venue offers a theater with seating for 400 guests, banquet rooms with seating for up to 400 guests, performance venues, meeting rooms, outdoor venues, and wireless internet access.
 The theater is the perfect space for films, theatrical performances, panel discussions, and lectures, and has an attached art gallery reception area.

-Located on the beautiful St. Paul Campus, the Continuing Education Conference Center is a superb place to hold a conference, event, or meeting.
+Located on the beautiful St. Paul Campus, the College of Continuing & Professional Studies is a superb place to hold a conference, event, or meeting.
 This venue offers multiple meeting rooms with various set-up options, theater seating for 440 guests, on-site audiovisual equipment and technical support, a full range of dining choices, and registration and meeting planning services.

 Elmer L. Andersen Library